 This module aims to enable students to engage in a critical study of moments in music promo history.
 Students will also participate in a practical project that will explore some key approaches to music promo creation and the practitioners involved.
 In groups they will conceive, plan, develop and edit a music promo and be encouraged to develop their ideas in conjunction with practical support.
 Students will be exposed to a range of promo approaches through a series of screenings and discussions, which will inform the critical and theoretical backdrop to this module.
+In that this is an optional module, to well utilise the university resource, the module delivery is subject to meeting a minimum number of students (10).

 A. Evidence knowledge of the historical development of the music promo